Tag Archive: 2019 Events

 Artificial Intelligence Roadmap Workshop 3 – Self Aware Learning

 Given the increasingly pervasive use in AI technologies in all sectors of industry and government and the enormous potential for future AI-based technologies, NSF has asked the Computing Community Consortium to organize an AI Roadmap to help prioritize research investments.
-The third workshop theme is Learning and Robotics and will take place on January 17-18, 2019 in San Francisco.
+The third workshop theme is Learning and Robotics and took place on January 17-18, 2019 in San Francisco.
 The chairs of the Self Aware Learning workshop are Fei-Fei Li (Stanford University) and Thomas G. Dietterich (Oregon State University).
 This is part of the AI Roadmap workshop series – view the series page here.